 - We aggregate the most relevant results and securely display them to you.

-- For added security, your local browsing history, for any search we protect, expires and goes away after 15 minutes of inactivity.
+- For added security, your local search history, for any search we protect, expires and can’t be accessed after you’ve finished searching.

 Search Encrypt’s Encryption Methods

 Encryption happens when an algorithm scrambles your data into an unrecognizable “cipher” form.
 An encryption key is then required to view the data in plain text.
 There are many types of encryption.
 Search Encrypt uses AES, which is the most widely used encryption algorithm.
 AES-256, which has a 256-bit cipher key, is used by the NSA for TOP SECRET classified information.